Budapest et le Parlement

 Hilton Budapest Luxury

-Built into the Fishermen's Bastion, a medieval cloister within and rooms overlooking the Danube and the illuminated Parliament.
+Built into the Fishermen's Bastion, with a medieval cloister preserved inside the building.
+Front rooms look out over the Danube and the illuminated Parliament.

 Check availability